 We use a human model of 40 DOFs: 6 DOFs for the pelvis position and orientation, 3 DOFs for the chest, 3 DOFs for the neck, and 7 DOFs for each limb.
 The motion clips are sampled at the rate of 60 frames per second, and their keytimes are obtained by interactively specifying the moments of interaction.
 To demonstrate the effectiveness of our approach in real situations, we recover shooting motions of soccer players from videos.
 Table 1 shows the repertoire of motion clips in our motion library.
+All motion clips are captured by an optical motion capture device.
 Each motion clip contains a highly dynamic motion of a short duration, that is, typically $2\sim3$ seconds.